-For that, you have to spend at least a month to find the answers and after that it will be a long term work because you will have to continuously answer ✒️ their questions.
+For that, you have to spend at least a month looking for answers to these questions.
+I say at least because it is a long term task.
+You will have to continuously answer their questions.

 For example, if you have questions from your subscribers, don’t hesitate to ask them why they find this item rather than another interesting, why this topic interests them etc….
 Don’t hesitate to ask the questions to then refine how it works.
 Spend your time asking questions, it will help you.

-You will have a lot of information but after a while, this information will match up and you will start to identify specific topics on which there is a real pain point.
+You will have a lot of information thrown at you, but after a while, this information will start to form a pattern, and you will start to identify the topics on which your customers are really seeking solutions.

 LinkedIn is really a great channel for prospecting, but also for collecting feedback.

 Contacting them directly in private message (manually or automatically) to ask them really works.
-If you’re trying to sell them something, they won’t follow up but if you ask for help, it works extremely well.
+If you’re trying to sell them something, they won’t follow up with you, but if you ask for their help, it works extremely well.
 There are great results on this kind of campaign.
-To do this, you can do :
+To do this, you can:

-- Retrieving people who have commented on similar posts to one’s own ecosystem.
+- Retrieve people who have commented on similar posts to one’s own ecosystem.

-In order to bring you relevant answers to topics that come up often, we have grouped them here.
+In order to bring you answers to the question that come up often, we have written a FAQ for you.

 Is sending a Google Form to LinkedIn and Facebook groups a good way to get answers?

-Have people already responded to Google Forms?
-Do we get relevant answers via the Google Form?
+Have people already responded via the Google Form?
+Did you get useful responses via it?
 It’s very difficult to analyze the answers behind.
-I prefer to do qualitative and for example, I get a like on a post, I go to that person and ask them directly.
+I prefer to do qualitative questionnaires.
+For example, if I get a like on a post, I go to that person and pose the question directly.